Phactum/taxiride-blueprint/spi/README.md

 #### Natural ids

-This aggregate uses a natural id as a primary key, so for one specific natural key a particular process started twice is identified as a duplicate and rejected.
+The aggregate uses a natural id as a primary key, so for one specific natural key a particular process started twice is identified as a duplicate and rejected.

 A natural id is a primary key which uniquely identifies a single business-case.
-That might be an order-id, a trouble-ticket-id or - as in the case of the taxi ride - an artificial identifier (auto-increment/UUID).
+That might be an order-id, a trouble-ticket-id or or a checksum calculated based on the use-case's attributes.

 This natural id has to be chosen wisely, because it is used to identify duplicate requests, which might occur in a distributed, fault-tolerant system.
+It is also fine to use an auto-increment/UUID but in this case de-duplication will not work.

 ### Start a workflow